dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

     * **Region**: Select a region that is close to you.
 1. Leave the rest of the values at their default and select **Review**.
 After Azure validates your inputs, select **Create**.

-Azure will take a moment to provision the new storage account.
+Azure provisions the new storage account.
 When the task completes, choose **Go to resource** to view the new service.

 #### Create the storage container

-You'll need to create a Container that will be used to store your app's data protection keys.
+You'll need to create a Container to store your app's data protection keys.

 1. On the overview page for the new storage account, select **Storage browser** on the left navigation.
 1. Select **Blob containers**.